Charles Hay Cameron: Personal life

 Cameron was the son of Charles Cameron, governor of the Bahama Islands, by Lady Margaret Hay, daughter of James Hay, 15th Earl of Erroll.
 His grandfather, Donald Cameron, was the younger son of Dr. Archibald Cameron of Locheil, who had been executed in London in 1753.
 Charles Hay Cameron erected a monument to his great-grandfather in the Savoy Chapel.
 It was damaged by a fire in 1864, when Charles Lloyd Norman, Cameron's son-in-law, replaced it by a painted window.

 Cameron was intimate with many prominent men of his day, in particular Sir Henry Taylor, Alfred Tennyson, and Henry Thoby Prinsep.
-In 1838 he married Julia Margaret Pattle, the photographer who came to be known as Julia Margaret Cameron.
+In 1838 he married Julia Margaret Pattle, who became Julia Margaret Cameron and would be a successful and highly influential photographer in the 1860s and 1870s.
 In all, the Camerons raised 11 children, five of their own, five orphaned children of relatives, and an Irish girl named Mary Ryan whom they found begging on Putney Heath and whom Julia used as a model in her photographs.
 Their daughter Julia (died 1873) was married to Charles Lloyd Norman and mother of diplomat Herman Norman.